-Background/Objectives: Chondroitinase ABC (ChABC) has been known as a potential treatment option for spinal cord injury (SCI).
+Introduction: Chondroitinase ABC (ChABC) has been considered a potential treatment for spinal cord injury (SCI).
 We aim to identify and evaluate the histopathological effects of intrathecal ChABC administration in SCI rat models.

 Results: Of 3857 screened citations, 17 studies met eligibility criteria and were entered into the qualitative analysis.
-Sixteen studies were of high quality and one study was of medium quality.
-The Four main types of rats used in studies included Sprague Dawley, Wistar, Lister hooded and Long-Evans rats, respectively.
-ChABC treatment phases were considered acute (within 24 hours after injury), sub-acute (five or seven days after injury), or chronic (four or six weeks after injury).
+Sixteen studies were of high quality, and one study was of medium quality.
+The four main rat strains used in studies were Sprague-Dawley, Wistar, Lister hooded, and Long-Evans.
+ChABC treatment phases were considered acute (within 24 hours after injury), subacute (5 or 7 days after injury), or chronic (4 or 6 weeks after injury).
 Accordingly, ChABC administration in the acute phase of injury significantly reduced cyst formation and promoted tissue preservation and sensory neuron plasticity.
 Regardless of the treatment phase, ChABC administration significantly promoted serotonergic and corticospinal fiber plasticity.
-Nine of the 14 studies that reported on functional outcomes found that ChABC administration either alone or combined with other treatments including rehabilitation improved motor functions.
+Nine of the 14 studies reporting on functional outcomes found that ChABC administration, alone or in combination with other treatments, including rehabilitation, improved motor function.

-Conclusions: The specification of anatomical changes for ChABC treatment can be used to explain functional improvements that have been reported for ChABC use in SCI.
-The limited studies on more clinically relevant contusion and compression injury models warrant further studies on these injury models and alternate treatment phases.
+Conclusion: The specification of anatomical changes associated with ChABC treatment can explain the functional improvements reported with its use in SCI.
+The limited studies on more clinically relevant contusion and compression injury models warrant further investigation of these models and alternative treatment phases.

 نوع مطالعه: